andynu/rfk/README.md

     export GO15VENDOREXPERIMENT=1
     export GOPATH=~/go

+### Install rfk

+Grab a copy of this repository via the `go get` command:

+    go get github.com/andynu/rfk

+This will put the code in ~/go/src/github.com/andynu/rfk

 ### Install mpg123

 For the moment only files that mpg123 can play are supported. mpg123 is expected to be in your path.